 Many people finish their journey in Queenstown, but for those with the time continuing on to Wanaka and up the West Coast will show you another side of the country, a place many Kiwis reckon is their favourite.
 Things slow down on the Coast, but the scenery doesn't take a break.

 Glacier walking might seem like an extreme sport (and it can be) but the professional guides and tour operators at Fox and Franz-Josef Glaciers make things a breeze.
 Guided tours include easy walks to the glacier terminal face, glacier valley walks, and heli-hiking, where you are transported high up the glacier for stunning views.
 Both glaciers are on the west coast of the South Island, in view of the mighty Mt Cook.
 The glaciers are less than 60 minutes drive from each other so there’s a good chance you can walk on both.
 (1 day).
-Find out more about our glaciers and how you can include them in your holiday here.

 Highlights of a two or three week stay in New Zealand